westland-valhalla/retired-warrior/README.md

 (Click image to watch video)

+[Friedrich Nietzsche](https://en.wikipedia.org/wiki/Friedrich_Nietzsche) is asking you to review your decisions, treat them with more gravity, "Would you be willing to relive your life again, and again, and again?
+Or would you prefer to stay dead and if so, then you need to review your decision making.":

+*The heaviest burden: What, if some day or night, a demon were to steal after you into your loneliest loneliness and say to you:*

+*This life, as you now live it and have lived it, you will have to live once more and innumerable times more; and there will be nothing new in it, but every pain and every joy and every thought and sigh… must return to you—all in the same succession and sequence—even this spider and this moonlight between the trees and even this moment and I myself.
+The eternal hourglass of existence is turned over again and again—and you with it, speck of dust!*

+*Would you not throw yourself down and gnash your teeth and curse the demon who spoke thus?
+Or have you once experienced a tremendous moment when you would have answered him: "You are a god, and never have I heard anything more divine!"*

+*If this thought were to gain possession of you, it would change you as you are, or perhaps crush you.
+The question in each and every thing, "do you want this once more and innumerable times more?" would lie upon your actions as the greatest weight.*

-The workout is powered by the soul, of a very old warrior, who lived many a lifetime in stories, books, and poems.
+Make no mistakes, my friends.
+The workout is powered by the soul, of a very old warrior, who lived many a lifetime in daydreams, stories, books, and poems.
 There is no pain, it is just a signal.

 On the Mind part, focus on gaining wisdom by all means.
 On the body part, keep extending your endurance, the pain is too primitive to catch up with an ultra.

-In weight lifting there maybe difficult discomfort 5 – 10 lifts into some routine, then you switch to some other exercise, you don’t stop to rest: IF YOU NEED TO STOP THEN YOUR WEIGHTS ARE TOO HEAVY, and your workout is not working out.
+In weight lifting there maybe difficult discomfort 5 – 10 lifts into some routine, then you switch to some other exercise (for example from [Standing Dumbbell Curls](https://youtu.be/av7-8igSXTs) to [Overhead Shoulder Press](https://youtu.be/Gu1t7X2yq4M?t=153) where your biceps rest while you perform the shoulder press), you never sit, you never lie, you use both arms, both legs, you don’t stop to rest. __If you need to stop then your weights are too heavy__, and your workout is not working out.

 Start in the beginning, come to the end, and then stop.
+Start with 3.5lb per hand, even if out of humility, even if just to remind yourself that you always start in the beginning, and you always finish what you start.

 There is no struggle because of music, the parts of your brain that are telling you to stop are weak.
 They are weaker than the beat of drums, they are weaker than a pretty song.